NBA Trade Rumors: Miami Heat’s Goran Dragic A Trade Match For Sacramento Kings’ Rudy Gay

 Could the Miami Heat be open to trading Goran Dragic?
-The point guard of the Miami Heat could be available in the right deal According several NBA trade rumors that have floated around over the past few weeks.
+The point guard of the Miami Heat could be available in the right deal, according to several NBA trade rumors that have floated around over the past few weeks.

 Dealing the 30-year-old Dragic could either be a way for the Miami Heat to put their rebuilding on a fast track or one method of acquiring a budding player to plug in with the young Heat team.